moldis-group/cebeconf/README.md

     echo 'c1ccccc1' > benzene.smi

-Generate an initial geometry using [openbabel](http://openbabel.org/wiki/Main_Page). :information_desk_person: If you have obtained an initial geometry by other means, then you can skip the previous step.
+Generate an initial geometry using [openbabel](http://openbabel.org/wiki/Main_Page).
+If you have obtained an initial geometry by other means, then you can skip the previous step.

     obabel -oxyz benzene.smi > benzene.xyz --gen3d